Tomshiii/ahk/README.md

 # ahk
 This repo is a combination of all the scripts I use almost daily to help with either making content (videos or streaming related), or just speeding up mundane and random interactions with a computer.

-Included is also the Excel document I use to keep track of any hotkeys I set, just as an easier and more visual way of understanding what is/isn't available.

 - Video going over how AHK can help speed up [editing workflows](https://youtu.be/Iv-oR7An_iI)
 - Video walking through an early version of the [Release 2.1 update](https://youtu.be/JF_WISVJsPU)
   - Video walking through _all (at the time)_ of my [ahk v2.0 scripts](https://youtu.be/3rFDEonACxo)